adedayojs/adedayojs/README.md

 <p align="justify" margin="80%">
 <br>
 I'm <strong>Adedayo Robert Adedayo</strong>, a Senior Software Engineer.
-My Main focus is Frontend and Backend developement.
+I major in Frontend and Backend developement.
 I am an <strong>Angular</strong> expert.
 I am also proficent with other frontend libraries including <strong>React</strong> and <strong>Vue</strong>.
 I am also very proficient with Expressjs and laravel.
 I am also exposed to low level typed languages <strong>Rust</strong> particularly.
 <br>
 Aside core programming, I have used a wide range of tools including but not limited to <strong>Jira</strong>, <strong>Bitbucket</strong>, <strong>Confluence</strong>, <strong>Slack</strong> I have also worked with Methodologies such as <strong>Scrum</strong> and <strong>Kanban</strong>
 <br>